dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w305-libp2p/Interpulse Protocol.md

 ## Contracts

 There are two other parts of the system that contracts are offered to.
-The first is the internal contract with the Interpulse Engine, and the other are is with remote instances of the protocol manager on other nodes, which are not to be trusted.
+The first is the internal contract with the Interpulse Engine, and the other is with remote instances of the protocol manager on other nodes, which are not to be trusted.

 > The contract with the engine is Interpulses in order, and consecutive. <br/>
 > The contract with local subscribers is Pulses in order and consecutive. <br/>